On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Implication of the Model

 \subsection{Model Characteristics}

-Practitioners can use $\hat{m}$ as an unbiased estimator of probe traffic volumes in any timeframes.
+Practitioners can use $\hat{m}$ as an unbiased estimator of probe traffic volumes in any timeframe.
 The more probes are present, the more closely the distribution of $\hat{m}$ can be approximated by a normal distribution.
-The estimation precision measured as CV[$\hat{m}$] is inversely proportional to the square root of actual probe volume $m$, roughly proportional to recording interval $t$, and roughly inversely proportional to cordon length $d$ (Equation \ref{eq:hokeg}).
+Equation \ref{eq:draso} alone can give $\hat{m}$ as an estimate of $m$, but $\mathrm{Var}[\hat{m}]$ guides how the analyst should set the cordon.
+The estimation imprecision, measured as CV[$\hat{m}$], is inversely proportional to the square root of the actual probe volume $m$, roughly proportional to recording interval $t$, and roughly inversely proportional to cordon length $d$ (Equation \ref{eq:hokeg}).
 In other words, the higher the probe volume, the more precise the volume estimates are likely to be, while the degree of marginal improvement decreases as the traffic volume increases.
-A lower probe speed also tends to result in better precision when other conditions remain the same.
-In reality, the speed distribution $g(s)$ can change along with $d$ unless $S$ truly follows uniform motion; therefore, the theoretical optimal cordon length $d$ should be considered a suggestion rather than a perfect means of optimisation.
-Therefore, it is a reasonable strategy to set the longest possible $d$ that fits the road segment that carries a single traffic probe volume when an analyst does not know the probe data recording interval $t$ or the speed distribution $g(s)$.
+A lower probe speed also tends to yield better precision when other conditions are held constant.

-However, the relationship between $d$ and CV[$\hat{m}$] is not always monotonic.
-Depending on the recording interval and speed distribution, there is a local optimum cordon length $d$ that maximises the precision of $\hat{m}$ estimation (Figure \ref{fig:figure8}a).
-Although the authors are unaware of the exact data processing methods used in proprietary traffic volume estimation software, the estimation precision is likely to improve by setting an optimal cordon length $d$ in these products if they inherently rely on probe point data with speed information.
+The relationship between $d$ and CV[$\hat{m}$] is not always monotonic.
+Depending on the recording interval and speed distribution, there is a local optimal cordon length $d$ that maximises the precision of $\hat{m}$ estimation (i.e., minimises $\mathrm{CV}[\hat{m}]$) (Figure \ref{fig:figure8}a).
+Although the authors are unaware of the exact data processing methods used in proprietary traffic volume estimation software, the estimation precision is likely to improve by setting an optimal cordon length $d$ in these products if the software inherently relies on probe point data with speed information.
+It should be noted that the sensitivity analysis, as discussed in Example 4, does not hold when $g(s)$ drastically changes with $d$ (e.g., a segment with high speed shear).
+In practice, the speed distribution $g(s)$ could change along with $d$; thus, the theoretical optimal cordon length $d$ should be seen a suggestion rather than a perfect means of optimisation.
+Therefore, it is a reasonable strategy to set the longest possible $d$ that fits the road segment that carries a single probe traffic volume when an analyst does not have complete information about the probe data recording interval $t$ or the speed distribution $g(s)$.